sreejithsasidharan1989/aws-magento/README.md

    - var.cert_arn
      Enter a value:
      An SSL Certificate ARN is necessary only when the value of var.alb_switch is set to 1.

    - var.cert_switch
      Enter a value:
      Valid inputs are 1 & 0 based on which SSL support will be added to the Load balancer.
 Only important when var.alb_switch is set to 1.

+   - var.dns_switch
+     Enter a value:
+     This switch determines whether or not to create a new DNS zone or use an existing one.

    - var.nat_switch
      Enter a value:
      The infra does not support the use of Nat-Gateway at this point, so it is recommended to set it to 0.

-7. Expect the infrastructure to be fully operational within 15 to 25 minutes.
+7. It could take 20 - 25 minutes to complete the process.

 ##### Future Updates
 1. Add support for Auto-scaling